 “If Mike didn’t want to do this, I would not have done it.
 [It is] that simple,” said Arena.
 “I have a long history with Mike and I have the greatest respect for him and his family and his personal concerns.
 To me, that’s what slants the deal.”

 “We’re all sad to lose Mike.
 Obviously, professionally, it’s a loss for our team, but personally we’ve all grown to really love Mike, but there’s not many opportunities in sports where something like this happens and it’s great for both parties,” said Landon Donovan.
-“For Mike, it was a personal decision that he’s been hoping for for a little while at least, and it’s nice for him to be able to do that.”
+“For Mike, it was a personal decision that I that he’s been hoping for a little while at least, and it’s nice for him to be able to do that.”

 “[Magee] is good for the locker room, so he’s certainly going to be missed by everybody, but you have to respect somebody’s decision that for family reasons, he wants to go back home,” said Galaxy captain Robbie Keane.
 “We wish him well and hope that he can have as much success there as he had with the Galaxy.”